tinybirdco/vscode-tinybird-support/README.md

 ### tinybird.sql

-Execute arbitrary SQL in yout Tinybird workspace by selecting it in the editor and pressing the default `Cmd+Enter/Ctrl+Enter` keybinding (alternatively, you can call the command from the command bar).
+Execute any SQL in your Tinybird workspace by selecting a sentence in the editor and pressing the default `Cmd+Enter` keybinding (alternatively, you can call the command from the command bar or set your preferred mapping).

 You'll see the results in the `Tinybird SQL` output panel.

 ![tinybird.sql screenshot](https://github.com/tinybirdco/vscode-tinybird-support/raw/main/images/tinybird.sql.jpg)

-> Note: you need to have your `tb` command properly configured for this command to work.
+> Note: for this command to work you need to have your `tb` command properly configured.
 Please, [refer to our docs](https://www.tinybird.co/docs/quick-start-cli.html) for a quick start.

 #### Configure the extension